 There again Songkhla has a more authentic southern Thailand feel, without the hype, cost and excessive tourism of those more popular Thai destinations.

-If you enjoyed Exploring Songkhla Thailand, you may also like:
+If you enjoyed Exploring Songkhla Thailand, check out our Short Breaks & City Stops.
+You may also like: